Preparing to use UPN usernames with PaperCut when synching with the standard Azure AD sync method

 Important Note 1: When you use the standard Azure AD sync, On demand user creation will be disabled by default.
 This is to avoid duplicate users being created accidentally in your PaperCut user list.

-Also see the known issue detailing errors AADSTS50079 and AADSTS50079, related to using 2FA/MFA scenario with Azure AD standard sync.
+See the known issue for more information on errors AADSTS50079 and AADSTS50079, related to using 2FA/MFA scenario with Azure AD standard sync.
+If you’re receiving these errors, then it means that MFA has been applied to the PaperCut Application Server / PaperCut app, so authentication will fail.

 When you switch to using the standard Azure AD sync, this key will be automatically set to